April 2015 – March 2016

 This pays off nicely.
 Not in terms of revenues.
 There was an attempt on Google Ads on it but I took it off.
 I stopped checking traffic a long time ago.
 There were portfolio and showreel on it but they are also gone when I got a job at the World Bank.
 That was the real reward, actually.
 I couldn’t make this far without Out to Space, really.

 Someone asked me why blogging since there’s Facebook, Instagram, Twitter, and all of those social media.
 Well, they work in different ways.
 Now, I prefer to put more effort into a blog post.
 It should be more thought through.
 And it is my own space, like my own house, not a shopping mall.

 Now, I’m back in Bangkok for a long break from work.
 There will be no excuse for me to explore more stuff and share them on this space.

-Lastly, I need to thank Stilgherrian who have been incredibly supportive, not only for the technical bits from the webserver space to domain name registration, but also for his tremendously help from inputs and ideas to moral boosts when we lived under the same roof.
+Lastly, I need to thank Stilgherrian who have been incredibly supportive, not only for the technical bits from the webserver space to domain name registration but also for his tremendously help from inputs and ideas to morale boosts when we lived under the same roof.
 Also, to all the viewers, readers, and commenters, you make it worthwhile.